-To some, a routine is getting up every morning, brushing your teeth, taking a shower, getting dressed, and going to work.
+To many, a routine is getting up every morning, eating breakfast, brushing your teeth, taking a shower, getting dressed, and going to work.
 It is not a meaningful part of our day, but it needs to get done so we do it.
-It’s a chore.
+It’s viewed as a chore.

-Rituals, on the other hand, are viewed as more meaningful practices.
+However, rituals are viewed as more meaningful practices.
 Often, there is symbolism involved, and a real sense of purpose.
 A big part of it is your subjective experience of the activity.
-I define the key differences as follows: